HoomanRamezani/NotesApp/README.md

-# NotePad
+# Notes
-NotePad is an elegant notes application for iOS devices that provides users with a simple and intuitive note taking expierience.
+Notes is an elegant notes application for iOS devices that provides users with a simple and intuitive note taking expierience.
 The app is quick and easy to open and allows the user to instantly begin writing whatever they desire.